MaloLM/custom-portfolio-website/docs/GETTING_STARTED.md

 - Associate a domain name to your website
 - Possibble issues you can face

-# Thank you for choosing my project <3
+# Thank you for choosing this project ❤️

-If you like my work, please share it or leave a star on GitHub <3
+If you like my work, please share it or leave a star on GitHub